rejivejoel/rejivejoel.github.io/index.md

 ```diff
 + Lab 1 - Part 1
 ```
 * This was probably one of my favorite labs because while we didn't do much for the actual lab we got a basic understanding on how github works and how to pull/commit changes we make in our code to github.
 This in my opinion is a very important skill and is something I see myself in the future doing.
 Prior to this lab I wasn't really sure on how to use github but this lab really helped me a lot.
+This lab taught me how the basics of programming as well as the basics of using git commands and working with github.

 ```diff
 + Lab 3 - Part 1
 ```

 * This was another of my favorite labs that I did throughout the semester.
 I loved this lab because we took given inputs and applied an equation to it to find our the BMR of a person.
 This was very exciting because we could enter in certain values and it would run it back through a pre-existing equation and give us the BMR of that person.
 I believe this lab was useful because it helped us think critically while we were coding.
+This lab taught me how to integrate math into my code and run equations with variables.

 ```diff
 + Lab 6 - Part 1
 ```

 * From the entire semester I would say this was my favorite lab activity.
 Though this lab was pretty simple it was cool to see how we could insert custom variables into a sentence.
 For example when we were making our sandwich we could choose what kind of bread and meat and condiment we wanted.
 Once we did that it would produce a sentence containing the condiments that we provided.
 This was really cool because regardless of what value you put into it, it would be its own unique sentence.
+This lab taught me how to use custom inputs and place them into the sentence that was defined in the code.